 This is a super cake for making use of the ends of packets of dried fruits and nuts.
-Based on the traditional tea loaf, the fruits are soaked in hot tea, any flavour, or substitute fruit juice.
-The fruits plump up after overnight soaking.
+Based on the traditional tea loaf, the fruits are soaked in hot tea or fruit juice, the fruits plump up after overnight soaking.
 The loaf cake does not contain any fat and only uses one egg.
 It keeps well and can be frozen!
 Recipe by AGA Specialist Dawn Roads.

-1 x 900g AGA loaf tin, buttered and lined with baking parchment
+1 x AGA 2lb loaf tin, buttered and lined with baking parchment

 375g dried fruit – use a selection including glacé cherries